Nausikka/fc0.1/README.md

 # fc0.1
-Streamline version of Food Computer
+Very Streamlined version of Food Computer from MIT